Eun/CustomTasks/README.md

 Custom:
 ===========
 Add your indicators by modifing the CustomTasks.py.

-Do not forget to add the colors
+Do not forget to add the colors!